gcarvalho/RSync/README.md

 # RSync for Sublime Text 3

+## UPDATE:
+I haven't touched this in ages, mostly due to not using it anymore (also: new kid) and there aren't that many people using it for me to invest in support.
+If you still feel that this is really useful for you, feel free to fork or use one of the forks done by others.
+BTW: For my flow, having a build command that rsyncs on ctrl/cmd-B is simpler, faster and less error-prone.

 This is a Sublime Text plugin to synchronise files with a remote server using [rsync](http://en.wikipedia.org/wiki/Rsync).
 RSync is a whole lot faster and more eficient than copying everything, since it tries to identify the diferences and synchronise only these diferences.

 This plugin has been in daily use for about 3 months, but keep in mind it has a small user base and there might be hidden bugs.
 This cannot be emphasized enough.